 Thin Line Fest is a blend of documentary film, multi-genre music, and photography: Texas' International Documentary Film Festival since 2007; one of Dallas / Fort Worth's largest music festivals since 2014; and the highly anticipated photography festival now in its 6th year.
 The 13th Annual Thin Line Fest is March 25-29, 2020.

-We are very excited to announce that Thin Line will award over $20,000 in cash and prizes to the best feature and short documentaries of the year including Best Feature and Short, Best Student, and the True Texas Travel Award presented by Texas Highways Magazine.
+We are very excited to announce that Thin Line will award nearly $35,000 in cash and prizes at this year's festival including large awards to the Best Feature and Short Documentary, Emerging Filmmaker, and Best International Documentary.

 Thin Line Fest is a multi-format festival focusing on three artistic areas: documentary film, multi-genre music, and category-specific photography.
 We love crossover opportunities and if your film includes a way to include one of the other festival areas please let us know.
 We also want to know about any Texas connection.
 Please include this information in your cover letter.

 Thin Line Fest is set in Denton, Texas, a progressive community with two universities.
 The music scene is one of the best in the country with plenty of places to catch a jazz ensemble or an indie rock band around town.
-We screen films at the historic Campus Theatre and at the Denton Movie Tavern, a modern cineplex with all the expected luxuries.
+Films screen at cinema venues throughout town.
+Music stages and photography galleries are all located in the downtown area.

 Award eligibility is subject to any restrictions or conditions imposed by applicable laws and regulations (international, federal, state or otherwise), and the award recipient is responsible for all applicable taxes, customs, tariffs, insurance and similar charges or costs (if any).